ShunSakurai/check_forbidden/README.md

 - When many false positives are found for 1 term, consider dividing the CSV file

 ### Summary results are not in order
-I use Python's "set" object to consolidate the results.
-This causes an issue where the Summary results are not displayed in the proper order.
-I am working on this issue.
+I use Python's "set" object to consolidate the results.This causes an issue where the Summary results are not displayed in the proper order.I am working on this issue.

 ### UTF-8 CSV files are garbled when opened with Shift-JIS Excel
-If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.
-There are many remedies to this, but the simplest solutions are as follows:
+If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.There are many remedies to this, but the simplest solutions are as follows:

-- Change the extension from .csv to .txt and open it with Excel.
-A dialog window pops up and allows you to select the encoding
+- Change the extension from .csv to .txt and open it with Excel.A dialog window pops up and allows you to select the encoding
-- Open the CSV files with Notepad.
-Rows are displayed merely as lines and the items are not separated, but at least they are displayed correctly
+- Open the CSV files with Notepad.Rows are displayed merely as lines and the items are not separated, but at least they are displayed correctly
 - Download CSV openers like [OpenOffice](https://www.openoffice.org/product/calc.html) Calc

 If you open and overwrite the UTF-8 CSV file with Excel using another encoding, the encoding will be changed and this program will not be able to open it.